Camp Victory

+Camp Victory was a major United States Armed Forces installation located within the Victory Base Complex (VBC) surrounding Baghdad International Airport (BIAP) in Baghdad, Iraq.
+The complex served as one of the largest U.S. military installations in Iraq during the Iraq War.

-Camp Victory was the primary component of the Victory Base Complex (VBC) which occupied the area surrounding the Baghdad International Airport (BIAP).
-The Al-Faw Palace, which served as the headquarters for the Multi-National Corps – Iraq (and later United States Forces – Iraq until it was turned over to the Government of Iraq on December 1, 2011), was located on Camp Victory.
-Camp Victory itself lay approximately 5 kilometers (3.1 miles) from BIAP.
+The Al-Faw Palace, which served as the headquarters for Multi-National Corps – Iraq and later United States Forces – Iraq, was located on Camp Victory.
+The installation lay approximately 5 kilometers (3.1 miles) from BIAP.